The Optimists of Nine Elms: Plot

-The story revolves around Sam, a dignified, former music hall artist who now works with his elderly trained dog Bella, busking in the West End of London.
-He lives in a run down goods yard alongside a derelict canal in Nine Elms.
-Two young children, Liz and Mark, stumble upon his yard whilst out walking.
-He chases them away, but his manner attracts their attention and, despite his best efforts, they later follow him as he goes off to work pushing his dog and all his busking paraphernalia in an Edwardian pram.
+Sam is a dignified, former music hall artist who now works with his elderly trained dog Bella, busking in the West End of London.
+He lives in a rundown goods yard alongside a derelict canal in Nine Elms.
+Two young children, Liz and Mark, stumble upon it whilst out walking.
+He chases them away, but despite his best efforts, they later follow him as he goes off to work pushing his dog and all his busking paraphernalia in an Edwardian pram.
 Liz and Mark live nearby with their parents, Chrissie and Bob, and baby brother James in a drab, cramped basement flat.
 Bob works at the local gasworks and the family are desperate to move to a new Council flat.
-When they're out of school, their mother has little time for Liz and Mark and they find their own adventures together on the streets.
+When they're out of school, their mother has little time for them, and they find their own adventures together on the streets.

 Begrudgingly, Sam develops a relationship with the children as they tag along.
 Having mentioned it in passing, he agrees to take them to visit the Hyde Park pet cemetery, where he anticipates Bella will be buried someday after an elaborate funeral, the next day on his way to the West End.
 They also discuss visiting the new flats.
-During the following day, it becomes clear that Bella is increasingly frail and Sam is worried about her.
+The following day, it becomes clear that Bella is increasingly frail and Sam is worried about her.
 At the new flats, he tells them how his wife died ten years previously and how his seven grown up children are now scattered all over the world.
 He has found human beings unreliable throughout his life and “only dogs can be depended upon”.
 Bella is his best friend and, although getting a new flat was all very well, getting a dog was more important.
 Between them, they conclude the family needs a dog and, having established the children would look after it properly, Sam agrees to help them get one.

 The following afternoon, he takes them to Battersea Dogs Home where, posing as their grandfather, he helps them choose a dog.
 However, Sam is astounded and angry when the home tell him they can only take the dog if it is paid for.